-You don't have to endure severe pain after surgery.
+Severe pain after surgery can typically be successfully treated.
 Modern pain medications and anesthesia can control post-surgical pain and help your body heal.By Mayo Clinic Staff

 The time to talk about post-surgical pain relief and pain medications is before you have surgery.
 Being prepared can lead to more effective pain management.